srikarsams/reddit/README.md

-# Reddit Clone using NextJS
+# Reddit clone using NextJS and Prisma

 Built using NextJS, Prisma, SQLite, TypeScript and TailwindCSS (In Progress)